Pleasantville hires Camden school official as new superintendent

-PLEASANTVILLE – A period of uncertainty that has stretched over two years is coming to an end, although lingering concerns about transparency and internal disputes on the board remain.
+PLEASANTVILLE — A period of uncertainty that has stretched over two years is coming to an end, although lingering concerns about transparency and internal disputes on the local school board remain.

 Martinez, who currently serves as the chief schools officer for the Camden City School District, attended the meeting Tuesday and spoke after her appointment.